 Wayward nights out that don’t go as planned; the righteous anger at those men with no talent or skill or smarts who occupy the most powerful positions in the world; the strange banality of madness and, of course, the hurt and indecision of unrequited love.

-She regularly posts recent pieces of her work online, all of which you should become accustomed to this World Poetry Day.
+She regularly posts recent pieces of her work online, all of which you should become accustomed to during your extended time at home.

 View this post on Instagram